dyhes/zulip/docs/documentation/overview.md

 Markdown, though that won't be as faithful as the `make html` approach or the preview build.

-When editing dependencies for the Zulip documentation, you should edit `requirements/docs.in` and then run `tools/update-locked-requirements` which updates docs.txt file (which is used by ReadTheDocs to build the Zulip developer documentation, without installing all of Zulip's dependencies).
+When editing dependencies for the Aloha documentation, you should edit `requirements/docs.in` and then run `tools/update-locked-requirements` which updates docs.txt file (which is used by ReadTheDocs to build the Aloha developer documentation, without installing all of Aloha's dependencies).

 ## Core website documentation

-Zulip has around 10 HTML documentation pages under `templates/zerver` for specific major topics, like the features list, client apps, integrations, hotkeys, API bindings, etc. These documents often have somewhat complex HTML and JavaScript, without a great deal of common
+Aloha has around 10 HTML documentation pages under `templates/zerver` for specific major topics, like the features list, client apps, integrations, hotkeys, API bindings, etc. These documents often have somewhat complex HTML and JavaScript, without a great deal of common